 Buying a ticket for Walt Disney World is not simple.
 There are numerous options which offer different benefits plus they can significantly differ in price.
-Our Guide to Walt Disney World Tickets provides you with all the essential information including all the recently announced changes.
+Our Guide to Walt Disney World Tickets provides you with all the essential information and tips to get the best value for your money.

 Disney Park Hopper

-The Disney Park Hopper Ticket offers the same benefits as the Magic Your Way Ticket but also, you are allowed to visit more than 1 park each day.
-In fact, if you fancy a challenge you can hop to all 4 parks every day!
+The Disney Park Hopper Ticket adds the ability to visit more than 1 park each day.
+In fact, you can actually hop to all 4 parks every day.

 Disney Park Hopper Plus

-This ticket has all the same options as the Park Hopper but with additional Plus Options.
+This ticket contains all the same options as the Park Hopper but with additional Plus Options.
 For each day ticket you purchase you are also entitled to 1 admission a day to either:

 - Disney’s Blizzard Beach